-- Bromstone Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in acceptable use policies and online safety policies. - Bromstone Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Emma Ribbans, a member of the senior leadership team and Warren Chambers, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Cobham Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in list name of relevant policies, for example, information security, acceptable use policies and/or online safety policy. - Cobham Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Polly Crowther, a member of the senior leadership team and Becky Newnes, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.